ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 Successfully registered "user1" - with secret:gTYshgoNxoLH
-Successfully enrolled member user "user30" with msp: "org1" "user1" was successfully registered and enrolled and is ready to interact with the fabric network Like the previous command this application has created a new public/private key pair and sent a CSR request to the CA to issue the eCert for user1.
-If you look in the ‘hlf-key-store’ folder you should see six files, three for each identity.
+Successfully enrolled member user "user30" with msp: "org1" "user1" was successfully registered and enrolled and is ready to interact with the fabric network

 ```

+Like the previous command this application has created a new public/private key pair and sent a CSR request to the CA to issue the eCert for user1.
+If you look in the `hlf-key-store` folder you should see six files, three for each identity.

 **Initialize the ledger**